material-components/material-components-android/docs/components/BottomNavigation.md

 **Note:** We have deprecated the `BottomNavigationView#setOnNavigationItemSelectedListener` and `BottomNavigationView#setOnNavigationItemReselectedListener` methods in favor of the listeners in `NavigationBarView`.
-This will allow you to share the same selection code between both `BottomNavigation` and `NavigationRail` view elements.
+This allows you to share selection handling code between the `BottomNavigation` and `NavigationRail` view elements.

 ### Making bottom navigation accessible